 When it comes down to it, all the various areas of your life are still just parts of your whole life.

 Why not plan and schedule for your one life in one place?
 Franklin Covey makes a fantastic planner with inserts to personalize as much as your heart desires.
 Their planner design makes sense and is easy to use.

 Knowing at all times exactly where to find my daily, weekly and monthly plans and task lists minimizes my stress levels and helps me to accomplish my goals.

-Has the Franklin Covey planner worked in your life?
+Have you been able to use the Franklin Covey planner for stress management?
 Do you use a different planning method that works great for your needs?